ircv4-wg/spec-devel/drafts/03-metadata.md

 ```

 ## The `SUBSCRIBE` action
-The `SUBSCRIBE` action SHALL subscribe the user issuing the command to updates in certain metadata entries from the target in `"to"`.
+The `SUBSCRIBE` action SHALL subscribe the user issuing the action to updates in certain metadata entries from the target in `"to"`.
 Users MAY NOT subscribe to updates from themselves.
 All other targets SHALL be valid.
 The `SUBSCRIBE` action SHALL require at least one key (parameter name `"key"`).
 The value for the key MUST be either an array of strings, or a string.
 Other keys MAY be set, but SHALL NOT affect the metadata returned by the server.
 Errors SHALL be signalled with the top-level `"success"` key set to false.

 If an array is given as keys and values, the client SHALL respond with the array of keys in `"key"` in the order sent by the client.
 If one of the elements of the `SUBSCRIBE` action fails when an array is given as `"key"`, the failure MUST be signalled via a separate frame with the failed keys, and the failed keys MUST NOT be reported as successful.